Category:Brighton Belle five-car set, 1930s (Bond's of Euston Road)

 Brighton Belle five-car set, 1930s (Bond's of Euston Road)

 The piece is an unfinished exhibition-grade commission piece, originally intended to be the prototype for a product line that never went into production.
+The museum considered the renovation and restoration of this "lost" piece to be a cultural obligation,

 While other models exist of the Brighton Belle that were made before World War Two, (usually made from wood by the Leeds Model Company), so far we have come across no evidence of any other tinplate-construction model being made by Bond's or any other manufacturer in the pre-war years, as either a working or exhibition piece.